 We’d be remiss not to mention the final bash of the summer, but since we’ve been yammering on about it nearly nonstop lately, I thought I’d hide it here at the bottom.
 Last, but definitely NOT least!
 Head out to the great Minnesota get-together and be sure to check out some of our tips before you go.

 Thanks to all the readers who sent in their suggestions; we’re happy to pass them along!

 Enjoy the final days of the season with our summer guides

 - Opening in May – Twin Cities Area Attractions It’s official – Family Fun Twin Cities has SPRING FEVER!...

-- Anne’s Favorite First Year Finds: A To-Do List When you blog for FFTC, you never have an excuse...
+- 5 Fun Things to Do in the Twin Cities When you blog for FFTC, you never have an excuse...

 - Elm Creek Play Area – Minnesota’s Biggest Playground You would be hard-pressed to find a kid who won’t...

 - Free Twin Cities May Family Events & Activities ...

 If we left it up to Anne to write her own bio, it would never get posted.
 She doesn't enjoy talking about herself, but Anne does love exploring the Twin Cities with her family and sharing her finds here.
 She, her husband and their four kids are lifelong residents of St. Paul.All posts from Anne Kingston